Na2Cr2O7/RandomlyPlayWindowsHardwareRemoveAndInsert/README.md

 ### ⚠️ Warning

 Make sure this program is running in the foreground when you start it.
-Otherwise, I won't sure which window will be hidden.
+Otherwise, I am not sure which window will be hidden.

 ---